Douglas Feith

-Personal
+Personal life

 Feith was born to a Jewish family in Philadelphia, Pennsylvania, one of three children of Rose (née Bankel) and Dalck Feith.
 His father was a member of the Betar, a Revisionist Zionist youth organization, in Poland, and a Holocaust survivor who lost his parents and seven siblings in the Nazi concentration camps.
 Dalck came to the United States during World War II and became a businessman, a philanthropist, and a donor to the Republican party.

 Feith grew up in Elkins Park, part of Cheltenham Township, a Philadelphia suburb.
 He attended Philadelphia's Central High School, and later attended Harvard University, where he obtained his undergraduate degree and graduated magna cum laude in 1975.
 He continued on to the Georgetown University Law Center, receiving his J.D. magna cum laude in 1978.
 After graduation, he worked for three years as an attorney with the law firm Fried, Frank, Harris, Shriver & Jacobson LLP.